Download the pdf-version.

 Add an Ecosoft device to the app

-Then you can add the EcoSwitch to the list of the app.
-Press the + symbol and choose EcoSwitch.
+Then add the EcoSwitch to the Devices list of the app.
+Press the + symbol.
+Then you can fill in the following information of the switch:

 ● Device name

-● Network address (IP address)
+● Network address

 Accessing an EcoSwitch via the app

 Press on the icon of the EcoSwitch to go to the web interface of the switch.
-In the EcoSwitch web interface, you can adjust the planning of the switch and change other settings of the switch.
-If you don’t have the Ecosoft Energy app, you can access the switch via a web browser.
+In this web interface, you can adjust the planning of the switch and change other settings of the switch.

 Ecosoft Energy App – Hourly Prices

-View the current energy prices
+View the current energy prices here, at Hourly Prices.

 Ecosoft Energy App – Free Energy Planner

-The Free Energy Planner is also available at https://www.ecosoftenergy.com/energyplanner/
+The Free Energy Planner is also available at https://www.ecosoftenergy.com/energieplanner/

 The settings of the Free Energy Planner are: